rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-As our starting point, we set up our `main` function with `trpl::run`, so that our top-level function can be async.
+As our starting point, we set up our `main` function with `trpl::run` so that our top-level function can be async.

 > Note: From this point forward in the chapter, every example will include this
 > exact same wrapping code with `trpl::run` in `main`, so we’ll often skip it